Anna Guimaraes, LMSW, Program Director

 Julie Wolfson, LMSW, Director of Outreach and Research

 Julie Wolfson is a licensed social worker with special interests in strengths-based approaches and early intervention.
-She has a Bachelor of Arts from Washington University in St. Louis and a Master of Social Work from the University of North Carolina at Chapel Hill.
-During graduate school, Julie completed an MSW internship at UNC's specialized outpatient clinic for young adults experiencing early episode psychosis and co-coordinated a mentoring program for at-risk youth.
-She previously worked at Green Door in Washington, DC, a community mental health clinic and Clubhouse with an emphasis on engagement, advocacy, and psychoeducation.
-She is thrilled to be a part of the College Re-Entry team and to have helped develop the Core curriculum, including the Core Workshop Series, community building initiatives, and mentoring program.
+She has a BA from Washington University in St. Louis and an MSW from the University of North Carolina at Chapel Hill.
+Julie completed an internship at UNC's specialized outpatient clinic for young adults experiencing early episode psychosis and also founded the Mental Health Caucus at the UNC School of Social Work.
+She previously worked at Green Door in Washington, DC, a community mental health clinic and Clubhouse with an emphasis on advocacy, psychoeducation, and engaging young adults.
+She has been with College Re-Entry since its inception and helped to develop the Core curriculum.

 Danielle Henderson first found her passion for working with students as a teacher for toddlers with Autism and Down Syndrome at the New York Institute for Special Education for five years.
 She earned her MA in Psychology at the City College of New York and her Bachelor of Arts Psychology at Purchase College.
 She also completed an internship at the Purchase Wellness Center where she worked with university students by providing group counseling related to addictions, trauma, and stress management.
 Prior to joining the College Re-entry team, Danielle worked for the Homes For The Homeless Foundation as a case manager advocating for therapeutic services and financial resources for homeless single-parents.